chance-get-yours/moirae/packages/core/README.md

 5. UserCreatedHandler updates the projections database with the new user
 6. UserCreatedHandler releases the reservation for UserAggregate.email

-It is important to release the reservations on commit to the projections
+It is important to release the reservations on commit to the projections.